-Bankruptcy can be helpful in many ways, and one of those is to erase some or all of a consumer’s debt.
+The ultimate goal of filing a Chapter 7 Bankruptcy is to obtain a discharge.
+In otherwords, to obtain a fresh start and to put your financial problems behind you.
 Bankruptcy is most often used to wipe out unsecured debts, such as medical bills, personal loans, past due utility bills, business debts, charge accounts, collection agency debts, and late fees.
-However, there are certain debts that can survive bankruptcy, meaning that you will continue to owe the creditor until you pay in full.
+However, there are certain debts that can survive bankruptcy, meaning that you will continue to owe the creditor until those debts are paid in full.

 Your Bankruptcy Determines Which Debts Will Be Discharged

 The discharge that you receive will be effective in eliminating all debts except: